 Researchers have found that 115 million North Americans made health resolutions on January 1 – promising themselves to quit smoking, eat better, lose weight, or start a serious exercise program.
 But within 2 months, only about 63% were still keeping their number one New Year’s resolution.
 When one checks a year later, health resolution ‘survivors’ are a greatly diminished remnant.

 What is it that gives us the motivation to hang in there when we are seeking to become healthy?
-I will now have ‘survived’ ten years of consistently going to the gym, at least two times a week.
+I will now have ‘survived’ two decades of consistently going to the gym, at least two times a week.
 I have often been tempted to give up and crawl back on my couch.

 One of my most fun activities now is to work out at the weight room with my wife.
 Every time I see her there, I am filled with admiration that she is taking such good care of herself.
 I am looking forward to enjoying with my dear wife a healthy, active future fostered by the very weight training that we are both doing right now.